drimakesstuff/Expense_Insights/README.md

-# Personal Spending Analysis Dashboard 💰📊
+# Expense Insights 💰📊

-Analyze a year of personal spending to uncover trends, top expenses, and spending habits.
-Visual dashboards show spending by category, merchant, payment method, and over time, including rolling averages to highlight consistent patterns.
+A Python project that analyzes a full year of spending data to uncover trends, top expenses, and patterns.
+Visual dashboards make it easy to see spending by category, merchant, payment method, and over time.

 ---
 ## Features